Lemez/lemez.github.io/_posts/music/2015-10-21-weinstein.md

 director: Tim Supple
 producer: Josephine Burton (Yad Arts)
 writer: Ryan Craig
+people: [Yaniv Fridel - composition/mix/production]
 venue: Menier Chocolate Factory
 ---

-Together with collaborator Yaniv Fridel, I composed the music for this dark play about brutality and identity around the Israeli-Palestinian conflict.
+A dark play about brutality and identity around the Israeli-Palestinian conflict.

 It ran in the Menier Chocolate Factory for 5 weeks, won writer Ryan Craig an Evening Standard Theatre Award for best script, and was a fantastic introduction to writing for theatre.